-Is it the case that all Dunston CQS (Conveyancing Quality Scheme) solicitors are on the Kent Reliance conveyancing list of approved practices?
+Is it correct that all Dunston CQS (Conveyancing Quality Scheme) solicitors are on the Co-operative conveyancing panel?

-A selection of lenders now use CQS as the kick off point for Panel approval such as HSBC and Santander.
-CQS accreditation however gives no guarantee to lender panel acceptance.
-That being said,the CML have indicated that it is likely to become a pre-requisite for solicitors wishing to join their approved list of conveyancing solicitors.
+A selection of lenders now make use of CQS as the starting point for Panel membership such as HSBC and Santander.
+The Law Society’s CQS accreditation however gives no guarantee to lender panel acceptance.
+That being said,the CML have indicated that it is likely to become a pre-requisite for firms wishing to remain on their approved list of firms.

-I bought a garden flat in Dunston, conveyancing formalities finalised in 2009.
+I acquired a 1 bedroom flat in Dunston, conveyancing was carried out half a dozen years ago.
 How much will my lease extension cost?
-Equivalent flats in Dunston with over 90 years remaining are worth £186,000.
-The average or mid-range amount of ground rent is £55 invoiced annually.
-The lease terminates on 21st October 2071
+Comparable properties in Dunston with a long lease are worth £265,000.
+The average or mid-range amount of ground rent is £50 levied per year.
+The lease ceases on 21st October 2095

-The figure above a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive investigations.
-Do not use this information in tribunal or court proceedings.
-There may be other concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed due diligence.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt other concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information before getting professional advice.